Meet the Staff

 Assistant Director for the Center for Diversity and Inclusion

 Matt joined DePauw in the fall of 2017.
-Matt's work on campus focuses on the educational success, celebration, and advocacy for the LGBTQIA+ and men of color communities on campus.
-Matt serves as the CDI liason for United DePauw, Queer Students of Color (QSOC), Exhault!
-Gospel Choir, X-Cell and the Brotherhood.
-Matt's interest and education has focused on the intersections of leadership development and critical social theory.
+Matt's work on campus focuses on the educational success, celebration, and advocacy for the LGBTQIA+ community, students of color, and DACA and undocumented students.
+Matt serves as the CDI liason for Prism Leadership Program, Queer Students of Color (QSOC), X-Cell Dance Team, Committee for Latinx Concerns, DPU Dreamers, Elite Percizion, La Fuerza Latina, AAPIDA and the Brotherhood.
+Matt's interest and education has focused on the intersections of leadership development and critical race theory.
 In his free time, Matt enjoys exploring the national parks and state parks in Indiana and visiting family and friends in Indy, Chicago, and Champaign.
-Prior to DePauw, Matt worked at Purdue University and the University of Colorado Boulder.
+Prior to DePauw, Matt worked at Purdue University, the University of Colorado Boulder and Loyola University Chicago.
 Matt earned his Bachelors in Integrative Biology at the University of Illinois and Urbana-Champaign and his Master's in Higher Education at Loyola University Chicago.

-Coordinator for the Center for Diversity and Inclusion
+Interim Coordinator of the Center for Diversity and Inclusion

 Office Manager of Center for Diversity and Inclusion